kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

 contents.
 Without the fallback, the symptom is the same as Story 1.
 With the fallback, kubelet recovers automatically.

+#### Story 3: node drain and reboot while unstage is in progress

+A node is drained while the storage network is having a hiccup.
+Every pod finishes `NodeUnpublishVolume`, so the drain completes and the node reboots, but `NodeUnstageVolume` never finished: the global mount directory and its `vol_data.json` are still on disk after the restart, with no pod directory referencing the volume.
+Reconstruction driven by `/var/lib/kubelet/pods` never sees it ([#121937][]).

+With `VolumeReconstructionFallback` enabled, the plugins directory scan finds the global mount, registers it as uncertain, and the volume manager calls `NodeUnstageVolume` for it, since no pod claims the volume anymore.
+The driver gets its proper unstage call, the directory is removed, and the volume detaches cleanly without operator involvement.

 ### Notes/Constraints/Caveats

 - The fallback relies on `specVolID` being unique within a node.
 This is true